WHY DO A NATIVITY PLAY

 Here at Learn2soar Music we strongly believe that every primary school should perform a nativity play at least once every three or four years, so that every pupil gets to participate in a nativity play at some point during their school life.

 Way back in 2007, The Sunday Times ran an article suggesting that only 1 in 5 schools would be holding a ‘nativity play’.
 However, from our experience, and given the already stated confusion of the true definition of a real ‘nativity play’, we believe the number at that time to have actually been far smaller than this.
-Furthermore, we believe that a continuing decline we have seen over the years has meant that the true number of schools doing a nativity could now be as low as one in ten.
+Furthermore, we believe that a continuing decline we have seen over the years has meant that the true number of schools organising a nativity could now be as low as one in ten.

 As a result, the nativity story is not being addressed properly in many schools, and a growing number of schools purposefully don’t even mention it at all.
 Thus, we get to the stage where a recent poll by think tank Theos revealed that just over a quarter of people did not know that Jesus was born in Bethlehem!